gletreut/gem_reconstruction/readme.md

 * `gem_direct_mapping.cpp`.
 * `gem_direct_mapping_reverse.cpp`.

-`gem_direct_mapping.cpp` requires the following arguments: `N thres cmapfile cmapfileout kmatfileout`. `N` is the last index of the contact probability matrix to import. `thres` is the threshold to be used in the GEM mapping.`cmapfile` is the path to the file containing a contact probability matrix. `cmapfileout` is the path to the file that will contain the contact probability matrix of the reconstructed GEM. `kmatfileout` is the path to the file that will contain the couplings of the reconstructed GEM.
+`gem_direct_mapping.cpp` requires the following arguments: `cmapfile N thres cmapfileout kmatfileout`. `cmapfile` is the path to the file containing a contact probability matrix. `N` is the last index of the contact probability matrix to import. `thres` is the threshold to be used in the GEM mapping. `cmapfileout` is the path to the file that will contain the contact probability matrix of the reconstructed GEM. `kmatfileout` is the path to the file that will contain the couplings of the reconstructed GEM.

-`gem_direct_mapping_reverse.cpp` requires the following arguments: `N thres kmatfile cmapfileout kmatfileout`. `N` is the last index of the coupling matrix to import. `thres` is the threshold to be used in the GEM mapping.`kmatfile` is the path to the file containing a coupling matrix. `cmapfileout` is the path to the file that will contain the contact probability matrix of the reconstructed GEM. `kmatfileout` is the path to the file that will contain the couplings of the reconstructed GEM.
+`gem_direct_mapping_reverse.cpp` requires the following arguments: `kmatfile N thres cmapfileout kmatfileout`. `kmatfile` is the path to the file containing a coupling matrix. `N` is the last index of the coupling matrix to import. `thres` is the threshold to be used in the GEM mapping. `cmapfileout` is the path to the file that will contain the contact probability matrix of the reconstructed GEM. `kmatfileout` is the path to the file that will contain the couplings of the reconstructed GEM.

 ### Compilation
 The compilation process can be performed using the `direct_mapping/bash/compile.sh` file: